daniyaniazi/OpenCV/README.md

 # OpenCV
-A repo for learning basics of opencv
+A repository for learning basics of opencv
 <br/>
 1.read_write_image
+2.capture_videos